Rustin (film): Plot

-Gathering a team of volunteers and dedicated activists, including Cleve Robinson and Dr. Anna Hedgeman, at a makeshift office in Harlem, Rustin visits the National Mall but is prevented from meeting with D.C. officials.
-He warns King that they have made powerful political enemies, and is forced to accept Wilkins' and others' demands that reduce the march to a single day.
+Rustin assembles a team of volunteers and dedicated activists, including Cleve Robinson and Anna Arnold Hedgeman, at a makeshift office in Harlem.
+He visits the National Mall but is prevented from meeting with D.C. officials.
+He warns King that they have made powerful political enemies, and is forced to accept Wilkins's and others' demands that reduce the march to a single day.
 Rustin and his organizers continue to raise funds and public support, but his affair with Taylor strains his relationship with Kahn.

 Senator Strom Thurmond publicly denounces Rustin as a communist, and Powell attempts to embarrass him into stepping down, but Rustin's remarkable efforts to organize a 100,000-person march in seven weeks speak for themselves.
-After Rustin receives a strongly-worded call from Taylor's pregnant wife, Taylor ends their affair.
+After Rustin receives a strongly worded call from Taylor's pregnant wife, Taylor ends their affair.
 Thurmond publicizes Rustin's arrest for homosexual activity in Pasadena ten years earlier, but Randolph and King come to his defense.

-On August 28, 1963, the March on Washington draws over 200,000 people, gathering in front of the Lincoln Memorial.
+On August 28, 1963, the March on Washington draws over 200,000 people, who gather in front of the Lincoln Memorial.
 The massive demonstration culminates in King's "I Have a Dream" speech, and though Wilkins invites Rustin to join the march's leaders at the White House, he remains behind with his volunteers.
-An epilogue explains that the march was the nation's largest peaceful protest at that time; the Civil Rights Act was enacted nine months later; and Rustin would later meet his lifelong partner, and receive the Presidential Medal of Freedom.
+An epilogue explains that the march was the nation's largest peaceful protest at that time; the Civil Rights Act was enacted nine months later; and Rustin later met his lifelong partner and was posthumously awarded the Presidential Medal of Freedom.

 Production

 In February 2021, it was reported that George C. Wolfe would direct a film based on the life of Bayard Rustin from a script by Julian Breece and Dustin Lance Black.
 In October 2021, Colman Domingo was cast as Rustin.
 Chris Rock, Glynn Turman, and Audra McDonald also joined the cast.
 Later that month, Aml Ameen, CCH Pounder, Michael Potts, Bill Irwin, Da'Vine Joy Randolph, Gus Halper, Johnny Ramey, Carra Patterson, and Adrienne Warren joined the cast.
 Production began in November 2021 in Pittsburgh.
-In December 2021, Jeffrey Wright, Grantham Coleman, Lilli Kay, Jordan-Amanda Hall, Jakeem Dante Powell, Ayana Workman, Jamilah Nadege Rosemond, Jules Latimer, Maxwell Whittington-Cooper, Frank Harts and Kevin Mambo joined the cast.
-Principal photography ended in Washington, D.C. in August, 2022.
+In December 2021, Jeffrey Wright, Grantham Coleman, Lilli Kay, Jordan-Amanda Hall, Jakeem Dante Powell, Ayana Workman, Jamilah Nadege Rosemond, Jules Latimer, Maxwell Whittington-Cooper, Frank Harts, and Kevin Mambo joined the cast.
+Principal photography ended in Washington, D.C. in August 2022.

-Lenny Kravitz wrote and performed an original song, "Road to Freedom," for the film.
-On approaching Kravitz for writing a song for the film, Wolfe said, "The one note I gave him was the song needed to help deliver us as an audience, from feeling to action.
+Lenny Kravitz wrote and performed an original song, "Road to Freedom", for the film.
+Wolfe said: "The one note I gave him was the song needed to help deliver us as an audience, from feeling to action.
 And trombones.
 I begged for trombones."
-Wolfe became fascinated with trombones after filming Ma Rainey's Black Bottom (2020), and Trombone Shorty was brought on board to contribute to the song.
+Wolfe became fascinated by trombones after filming Ma Rainey's Black Bottom (2020), and Trombone Shorty was brought on board to contribute to the song.